51pgwamuyu/celo-101/readme.md

 ---

+## Introduction
+ Welcome to this comprehensive tutorial on developing a smart contract for an art marketplace on the Celo blockchain!.This tutorial guides you through the process of creating a smart contract using Solidity, the industry-standard language for Ethereum-compatible blockchains, including Celo.

+## What You Will Learn
+** By the end of this tutorial, you will have gained hands-on experience in:**

+ - Setting up your development environment for  Solidity.
+ - Building a smart contract on celo using solidity.
+ - Testing your smart contract to ensure it functions as expected.
+ - Deploying your smart contract.

 ## Prerequisites

  For this tutorial we will use [remix](https://remix.ethereum.org/) , an online IDE for web 3 and we won't have to worry about installing the prerequisites.We will you